-When Boniface was five, he lost both of his parents.
-His grandparents were heavy drinkers who refused to care for him, and Boniface was turned out onto the streets.
+When Bonface was five, he lost both of his parents.
+His grandparents were heavy drinkers who refused to care for him, and turned Bonface out onto the streets.

 But something went wrong.
-When Boniface opened the door, there were shouts, and boys running.
-Boniface was caught and arrested, along with the other boys who weren’t fast enough to get away.
-After questioning the boys, officials reported Boniface’s situation to the Kenya children’s department, which referred him to Horizon.
+When Bonface opened the door, there were shouts, and boys running.
+Bonface was caught and arrested, along with the other boys who weren’t fast enough to get away.
+After questioning the boys, officials reported Bonface’s situation to the Kenya children’s department, which referred him to Horizon.

-In March 2011, at the age of six, Boniface was welcomed into the Micro Community of Baba Nyumbani, where his childhood was restored.
-Instead of a street gang of older boys who used him to serve their purposes, through Horizon, Boniface discovered a community that nurtures, respects, and encourages him.
+In March 2011, at the age of six, Bonface was welcomed into Baba Nyumbani, where his childhood was restored.
+Instead of a street gang of older boys who used him to serve their purposes, through Horizon, Bonface discovered a community that nurtures, respects, and encourages him.
 Instead of using his wits to secure food and shelter, he is applying them to his studies.
-Today, Boniface is a good student who describes himself as “brainy.”
+Today, Bonface is a good student who describes himself as “brainy.”
 His favorite food is chicken and french fries.

 Boniface has also developed a strong sense of hope, envisioning a bright future for himself.
 When he grows up, he wants to become a pilot.